aminK8/KnobGen/README.md

 \* These authors contributed equally to this work.

 KnobGen, a dual-pathway framework that democratizes sketch-based image generation by seamlessly adapting to varying levels of sketch complexity and user skill.
-KnobGen uses a Coarse-Grained Controller (CGC) module for high-level semantics in the early stages of generation and a Fine-Grained Controller (FGC) module for detailed refinement later in the process.
+KnobGen employs a Coarse-Grained Controller (CGC) module for leveraging high-level semantics from both textual and sketch inputs in the early stages of generation, and a Fine-Grained Controller (FGC) module for detailed refinement later in the process.

 ![KnobGen Architecture](misc/KnobGen.png)